Ch3ssMaster/themoviedb_api/README.md

 # themoviedb_api

-Online app which allows you to search for movie titles through [The Movie Database](TMDb) API (https://www.themoviedb.org/).
+Online app which allows you to search for movie titles through [The Movie Database](https://www.themoviedb.org/) (TMDb) API .

 This proyect corresponds to the final challenge of the GeekHubs Academy online front-end bootcamp.